symfony/symfony-docs/bundles/configuration.rst

 Modifying the Configuration of Another Bundle
 ---------------------------------------------

-If you have multiple bundles that depend on each other, it may be useful to allow one ``Extension`` class to modify the configuration passed to another bundle's ``Extension`` class, as if the end-developer has actually placed that configuration in their ``app/config/config.yml`` file.
+If you have multiple bundles that depend on each other, it may be useful to allow one ``Extension`` class to modify the configuration passed to another bundle's ``Extension`` class.
 This can be achieved using a prepend extension.
 For more details, see :doc:`/bundles/prepend_extension`.

 Dump the Configuration
 ----------------------